 Versace is a long way away from the powerhouse brand of the eighties and early nineties, but it is making headway.
 The Versace of 2011 is a leaner, more frugul version of the brand that Gianni ruled.
 Maybe that is a good thing.
 The fashion world too has changed from what it was in the eighties and nineties.
 With the world still recovering from the banking crash three years ago, companies do not have the luxury to be lax with the brand or spend money as frivolously as they used to do.
 Versace surely will not die so easily; they have hung on since Gianni’s murder and I highly doubt that a little recession will stop them from conquering the fashion world once more.

 Hello world, I’ve got some really exciting news that came into my inbox this morning, and I knew I just had to share it with you guys.
 Versace is doing a collection with H&M!
-Yep, you heard me right, it’s just been confirmed by the H&M press office and I for one can’t wait!!!
-H&M, …
+Yep, you heard me right, it’s just been confirmed by the H&M press office and I …